-From left: Dan, Bryan, Walter, Ed, Kiyoko, John-Paul, and Phillip
+From left: Dan, Bryan, Walter, Ed, Kat, John-Paul, and Phillip

 Our dinner destination was one of Tokyo’s growing number of “Otaku bars” called Newtype Shinjuku.
 I like an occasional booze hit, but I don’t typically go out of my way for one.
 What made this different was Newtype’s temporary status as a Yamato 2202 Collaboration Café.
 Like the Lupin III hideout, it was only temporary (Feb 12-28) and the timing made it something we couldn’t pass up.

 I’d scouted the location earlier that afternoon, so finding it again was effortless.
 We were a gang of eight and thus took up two tables.
 Fortunately, we got in early enough for this not to be a problem.
 Yamato swag was all over the place: posters here, models there, flyers and newspapers along one side, a rack of costumes along the back.
 Trailers looped endlessly on a TV monitor.
 As advertised, there was a specialty menu with (I assume) their normal fare made over with Yamato names.
 Buying an item from that menu (food or drink) got you a free postcard.
 Two items, two cards.
 And so on.